-Section 26.2 Employees shall not be scheduled for stand-by or allowed to work stand-by during periods of sick leave, vacation in lieu of sick leave (or any other paid leave used in lieu of sick leave), LWOP, injury leave, military leave, or suspension.
+Section 26.2 All Employees scheduled for stand by assignment for prior to their regularly scheduled shift shall be provided with a pager, upon request, for the course of said assignment.
+Employees shall not be scheduled for stand-by or allowed to work stand-by during periods of sick leave, vacation in lieu of sick leave (or any other paid leave used in lieu of sick leave), LWOP, injury leave, military leave, or suspension.
 When an Employee requests to use vacation, APL, floating holidays, or compensatory time of one (1) day or more (including regular days off), the Employee may indicate that the Employee is available to work stand-by during the requested leave period, which shall begin following the last scheduled work shift preceding the leave period.
 An Employee may also be notified of an overtime assignment via his/her home or cellular phone at the Employee's request.
-An Employee who is required to be on stand-by away from the work location during non-work hours for possible overtime work shall be compensated at the rate of \$1.50 per hour.
-Stand-by pay shall be reduced by the amount of hours actually worked and/or compensated during such stand-by period.
+An Employee who is required to be on stand-by away from the work location during nonwork hours for possible overtime work shall be compensated at the rate of \$1.50 per hour.
+Standby pay shall be reduced by the amount of hours actually worked and/or compensated during such stand-by period.
 All time worked during stand-by period shall be compensated at the adjusted overtime rate of the Employee.
 Such hours spent on stand-by away from the work location shall not count as time worked for computing total hours worked in any one (1) day or any one (1) workweek.